Ahmadiyya: Persecution

-Ahmadi have been viewed as infidels and heretics and the movement has faced at times violent opposition.
+Ahmadi have been viewed as infidels and heretics by some, and the movement has faced at times violent opposition.
 In 1973, the Organisation of Islamic Cooperation officially declared that the Ahmadiyya was not linked to Islam.
 In Pakistan, Ahmadis have been officially declared as non-Muslims by the Government of Pakistan and the term Qādiānī is often used pejoratively to refer to them and is also used in Pakistani documents.

 Ahmadis have been subject to religious persecution and discrimination since the movement's inception in 1889.
-The Ahmadis are active translators of the Quran and proselytizers for the faith; converts to Islam in many parts of the world first discover Islam through the Ahmadis.
-However, in many Islamic countries the Ahmadis have been defined as heretics and non-Muslim and subjected to attacks and often systematic oppression.